mrlolguy123/AccountingCapstone/README.md

 to store files (PDF statements) and other confidential information like login information and user information.

-We will use JavaFX as our base application integrated with Firebase as the database platform that can not only store key-value information, but in addition to media, which pertains to the application’s use of economic documents.
+We will use JavaFX as our base application integrated with MySQL as the database platform that can not only store key-value information, but in addition to media, which pertains to the application’s use of economic documents.
 We will also potentially use Python in some of the backend modules